Embird Embroidery Software

 Embird Tutorial - Sfumato Stitch (old version): Creating Design

-6 - Choose Background Color in Painter Tool Bar (arrow 1 in Picture No. 5).
+6 - Choose the Background Color in the Painter Toolbar (arrow 1 in Picture No. 5).
 Basic colors (like "Lime green" R=0, G=255, B=0) are preferred.

 Picture No. 5